PostHog/posthog.com/contents/blog/the-posthog-array-1-35-0.md

 [[TODO: @camerondeleone do you have a screenshot that could go here about this feature? https://github.com/PostHog/posthog/pull/9225]]

-You can now configure SAML login on both self-hosted and cloud instances!
+You can now configure SAML login on both self-hosted and PostHog Cloud instances!
 You can configure up to one SAML provider per organization.

-Check out our [SSO docs](/sso) for more information on how to get started.
+Check out our [SSO docs](/sso) for more information on how to get started with SAML on PostHog.

 <blockquote class='warning-note'>
 <b>IMPORTANT!</b> If you use SAML please read our <a href="deprecation-and-removal-notices">deprecation notices below</a>.
 </blockquote>

-### Improvement: Project Homepage Updates
+### Improvement: Project homepage updates

 [[TODO: screenshot goes here]]